-As an example, Finance has noticed that global sales have dropped -1% the past two quarters and is thereby able to tell “What Happened” as part of its high-level standard reporting.
+For example, Finance has noticed that global sales have dropped -1% in the past two quarters and is thereby able to tell “What Happened” as part of its high-level standard reporting.

-Also, Finance can drill down to find “Where It Happened”; i.e. global sales are down 1% which mainly relates to the regions North America (NA) and Latin America (LA) which are down -3% to -5% year-over-year (YoY) whereas all other regions are up 2% to 4% YoY.
+Also, Finance can drill down to find “Where It Happened”; i.e. global sales are down 1%, which mainly relates to the regions North America (NA) and Latin America (LA), which are down -3% to -5% year-over-year (YoY).
+In contrast, all other regions are up 2% to 4% YoY.
 Is this insight?
 No, because we haven’t yet told Why It Happened…

 Is this then insight?
-No, it is information or knowledge at is best but you cannot take any data-driven decisions from it, so we still don’t know if the underlying driver for Why sales are down is because of slipped deals.
-The VP of Sales is providing his “first-hand explanation” but unfortunately, Finance most often takes it as-is and stops their investigation here!
+No, it is information or knowledge at its best, but you cannot take any data-driven decisions from it, so we still don’t know if the underlying driver for Why sales are down is because of slipped deals.
+The VP of Sales is providing his “first-hand explanation”, but unfortunately, Finance most often takes it as-is and stops their investigation here!

-However, what could Finance have done to provide real insight, and not simply to copy a message from the VP Sales?
+However, what could Finance have done to provide real insight and not simply to copy a message from the VP of Sales?
 The 1% of Finance professionals who act as an Analytics Business Partner™ (ABP) approach the above situation differently.

 It starts with curiosity.
 Are slipped deals really the underlying issue?
 The ABP will employ analytics to look for patterns in data to uncover insights.

 First, the ABP pull sales data by customer and salesman for the past two years and immediately observe there is no change in slipped deals YoY.
-As such, the VP sales explanation wasn’t sufficient so the ABP will have to dig deeper for the real insight.
+As such, the VP sales explanation wasn’t sufficient, so the ABP will have to dig deeper for real insight.

 The ABP often use multi-source data to gain multi-dimensional perspectives.
-Salesmen tenure may be pulled to learn if tenure correlates with sales performance.
-Quickly insights appear, such as, the longer the tenure of a salesman the more the salesman sells.
-A very strong correlation between tenure and sales by salesmen is shown on the chart below.
+A salesmen's tenure may be pulled to learn if tenure correlates with sales performance.
+Quick insights appear, such as, the longer the tenure of a salesman, the more the salesman sells.
+A very strong correlation between tenure and sales by salesmen is shown in the chart below.

-We can see that even though NA and LA have the same amount of salespeople they have replaced salesman 5 (5 LA) and Salesman 10 (10 NA) who were some of the top sellers with salesman 11 (11 NA) and Salesman 12 (12 LA).
-As tenure is the underlying driver for sales performance this will have a significant effect in overall sales performance when there is a change in tenure.
+We can see that even though NA and LA have the same amount of salespeople, they have replaced salesman 5 (5 LA) and Salesman 10 (10 NA), who were some of the top sellers, with salesman 11 (11 NA) and Salesman 12 (12 LA).
+As tenure is the underlying driver for sales performance, this will have a significant effect on overall sales performance when there is a change in tenure.

-Understanding this relationship the VP Sales now learned to reduce overall sales expectations for the coming quarters or if he cannot “afford” such reduction he knows that initiatives need to be taken as this trend will continue for a while until more tenure has been built in the sales force.
+Understanding this relationship, the VP of Sales now learned to reduce overall sales expectations for the coming quarters, or if he cannot “afford” such reduction, he knows that initiatives need to be taken as this trend will continue for a while until more tenure has been built in the sales force.